Skip to content

 For instance:

-in this example (it was divided into multiple lines for legibility), the first transcript ENST0000051401 has a NON_SYNONYMOUS effect, but all other transcripts have a SYNONYMOUS effect.
+In this example (divided into multiple lines for legibility), the first transcript ENST00000514017 has a missense_variant effect, but the other transcripts have a synonymous_variant effect.

 Counting total number of effects of a given type